-We have also drawn the syntax tree of this formula in Figure 2.32.
-Here, we have again drawn arrows connecting the bound occurrences with their binding places.
-Also, the scopes of bindings of x have been highlighted by coloring the parts of the syntax tree where a scope is active.
-We can see that the lower binder $\forall x$ casts a shadow in the scope of the further-up binder $\forall x$ by making it inactive, hence the term shadowing.
+Figure 2.33: Visualizing active scopes, bindings, and shadowing on the syntax trees of formulas

 Also, once we have drawn the syntax tree, finding the correct binder for a variable becomes easy, by following the following procedure: Start at some variable x, then walk upwards until you find the lowest binder binding x (this is the one encountered first when walking upwards).
 The process of resolving which names bind where is called name analysis.